 Most commonly, you will be granted Refugee Status or Humanitarian Protection.
 If you applied for asylum after 28 June 2022 and you are granted refugee status, you will have 5 years’ leave to remain.
 You will be able to apply for settlement after 5 years.

-If you have Refugee Status, or Humanitarian Protection (and in some very limited situations Temporary Refugee Permission to Stay) you can apply for family reunion.
+If you have Refugee Status, or Humanitarian Protection you can apply for family reunion.
 This process allows people who were in your family before you left your home country to come to the UK to be with you, if certain conditions are met.
 Speak to your lawyer about how this works.